utoker/albert-solver/README.md

 ## About The Project

 This project aims to provide a comprehensive solution for expert assistance with essays and homework using cutting-edge AI technology, powered by OpenAI's GPT-3 language model.
-The AI model is integrated with a web application built using modern web technologies such as TypeScript, Next.js, NextAuth.js, NextUI, Prisma, SWR, React and Stripe for handling subscriptions.
+The AI model is integrated with a web application built using modern web technologies such as TypeScript, Next.js, NextAuth.js, NextUI, Prisma, SWR, React and Stripe for handling paid subscriptions.

 <!--  add Zod -->
 <br />